markusalexstudent/Master_Thesis_Spring_2023/README.md

 General Info:
 - The R-script is split into parts, and should be run chronologically
 - All data is available in the data folder
-- You do not need to run the script from "scratch".
+- You do not need to run the script from "scratch", i.e. web scrape and run ML/OpenAI Models (these are quite time consuming).
 Just download the data, set working directionary in the script and then run the script.

 What you need to run the complete script:
 - OpenAI API key.
 Create an account on https://openai.com/